 Elazar Barkan is a Professor of International and Public Affairs at Columbia University.
-His research interests focus on human rights and on the role of history in contemporary society and politics and the response to gross historical crimes and injustices.
+His research interests focus on human rights and the role of history in contemporary society and politics, and the response to gross historical crimes and injustices.
 He is also the author of The Guilt of Nations: Restitution and Negotiating Historical Injustices.

 Mark Drumbl is a Professor of Law at Washington and Lee’s University.
 He is an expert in international law and is the author of Reimagining Child Soldiers in International Law and Policy.